jgomo3/nebrios_docs/source/index.rst

 -  Nebri's reaction is based on Python scripts(rules).
 Like a controller.
 -  Results can be seen/changed in your views, which are forms, API's and emails.

-Continue reading or you can also checkout a `step by step tutorial <https://nebrios.com/tutorial>`_ first.

 .. toctree::
     :maxdepth: 2